SapientGuardian/LibPacketGremlin/README.md

 I've done my best to hunt these down, but apologies to anyone whose code shows up without it.
 If you recognize any such code, please file an issue.

 Nearly all XML documentation descriptions for packet fields were taken from Wikipedia.

+Most of the test data for 802.11 decryption use packets collected by @drspangle.

+Most of the code for wireless decryption was either inspired by or directly ported from the Aircrack-ng project.

+Additional resources for wireless decryption: http://outbreaklabs.com/v2/post/wifi-decryption-resources-and-test-data

+RC4 implementation was taken from http://www.idrix.fr/Root/Samples/rc4_derive_dotnet.cs

 ## License
 LibPacketGremlin is released under the MIT license.